If your Google results are linking to outdated pages you can set up file redirects in the system to tell Google where the new pages are at.

 NOTE: If pages have files existing names e.g. example.html are given new filenames in the system via the RENAME or SEO areas e.g. updatedfile.html, the old files still exist and can be searchable.
 These can be found and deleted in the FILES area, but the best way is to specify the new location with file redirects as Google will retain the current ranking for the new link that was applied to the old.

-You'll be presented with a blank page, where you can add your required redirects, instructions on the format required can be found in the TOOLTIPS area to the right.
+You'll be presented with a blank page, where you can add your required redirects, instructions on the format required can be found in the TOOLTIPS area at the bottom of the page.

 Example redirect shown below

 Each page to redirect must be on a new line, so hit the return key to to a new line then add the next redirect.
 Note the first OLDPAGE.HTML does not have the HTTP or DOMAIN NAME in front of it.